How to create a sales academy

 Learning Paths are predesigned programmes that take the learner on a journey, which results in them having the skills and knowledge required for a particular job role.
 For example, a learning path might take a Key Account Manager through a series of courses, coaching and mentoring that would provide them all the skills and knowledge required to be a VP of Sales.

-Training comes in a number of different formats such as instructor led training, remote training, self-paced training, 121 training, group training and the list goes on and on.
+Sales Training comes in a number of different formats such as instructor led sales training, remote sales training, self-paced training, 121 training, group sales training and the list goes on and on.
 The most successful academies offer a variety of training formats to cater for different learning styles, delivery requirements and budgets.
 There is no one size fits all.

 1. Coaching